 Note: In recognition of Jesus Christ as God, the pronoun He is capitalized in the above example.

 When deciding if a sentence is complete or not, look for the verb first.

-Then ask who or what is connected to the action of the verb.
+Then ask yourself who or what is connected the verb.

 The answer will be a noun or a pronoun.

 An example of a complete sentence: Jesus wept (This is the shortest sentence in the Bible.)